 Audio Recordings and Transcripts: The court also posts audio recordings of oral arguments starting September 2007 (with a few earlier cases).
 Unofficial transcripts of selected oral arguments are available on Westlaw (CTA9-ORALARG).

-Docket Sheets and Case Files: Docket sheets ????? - present are available online through PACER and various commercial databases (see "Docket Sheets").
+Docket Sheets and Case Files: Docket sheets are available online through PACER and various commercial databases (see "Docket Sheets").
 Documents filed in Ninth Circuit cases are also available through these services starting in September 2008, becoming nearly comprehensive as of January 2, 2009.

-Ninth Circuit briefs are available on Westlaw from about 1973 to the present.
-You order copies of briefs going even farther back from the document delivery services at the Los Angeles County Law Library and the Gallagher Law Library at the University of Washington.
+Ninth Circuit briefs are available on Westlaw from around 1993 to the present.
+You can order copies of briefs going even farther back from the document delivery services at the Los Angeles County Law Library and the Gallagher Law Library at the University of Washington.